Liqing-Li/Personal-Website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD student in Agricultural and Consumer Economics" institution = "University of Illinois at Urbana-Champaign,IL, USA" year = "2013 to present"
+  course = "PhD student in Applied Economics" institution = "University of Illinois at Urbana-Champaign,IL, USA" year = "2013 to present"